Evolution of human intelligence: Tool-use

 Acheulean culture, associated with Homo erectus, is composed of bifacial, or double-sided, hand-axes, that "requires more planning and skill on the part of the toolmaker; he or she would need to be aware of principles of symmetry".
 In addition, some sites show evidence that selection of raw materials involved travel, advanced planning, cooperation, and thus communication with other hominins.

 The third major category of tool industry marked by its innovation in tool-making technique and use is the Mousterian culture.
-Compared to previous tool cultures, which were regularly discarded after use, Mousterian tools, associated with Neanderthals, were specialized, built to last, and "formed a true toolkit".
+Compared to previous tool cultures, in which tools were regularly discarded after use, Mousterian tools, associated with Neanderthals, were specialized, built to last, and "formed a true toolkit".
 The making of these tools, called the Levallois technique, involves a multi-step process which yields several tools.
 In combination with other data, the formation of this tool culture for hunting large mammals in groups evidences the development of speech for communication and complex planning capabilities.

 While previous tool cultures did not show great variation, the tools of early modern Homo sapiens are robust in the amount of artifacts and diversity in utility.
 There are several styles associated with this category of the Upper Paleolithic, such as blades, boomerangs, atlatls (spear throwers), and archery made from varying materials of stone, bone, teeth, and shell.
 Beyond use, some tools have been shown to have served as signifiers of status and group membership.
 The role of tools for social uses signal cognitive advancements such as complex language and abstract relations to things.